Where is Matsumoto in Japan?

 Just a few kilometers outside Matsumoto also lies Japan’s largest Wasabi Farm, well worth the trip for fans of the spicy green condiment!

 Matsumoto is famous for the highest quality soba and is the ideal place to sample these uniquely Japanese noodles.
 Matsumoto area’s apples are renowned as the best in Japan.
 You may even drop by the orchard and pick them yourself!
-Of course, the locally grown rice and wasabi are not to be missed!
+Of course, the locally grown rice, Miso and wasabi are not to be missed!

 Try pairing your meal with a glass of Shiojiri Wine.
 The nearby town of Shiojiri is host to Japan’s most popular wine country.
 In addition to wine, local Sake, whisky and even craft beers are abundantly available here!